ClinicalGraphics/pyopcode/README.md

 ## Dependency management

-Sadly the virtual environment and dependency management tools aren't quite ready for libraries just yet.
+Sadly the virtual environment and dependency management tools aren't quite ready for libraries with C extensions just yet.
 So when adjusting dependencies, ensure you update all places they are configured:

 * `.github\workflows\build_wheels.yml`
   * Check `CIBW_TEST_REQUIRES`